 Distance: 80 km (27 mi)

-This 100 odd kilometer (62.14 miles) road trip takes you to a little town known as the paradise for paragliders.
+If you want to take a long drive near Mumbai, then embark on this 100 odd kilometer (62.14 miles) road trip to Kamshet.
+It takes you to a little town known as the paradise for paragliders.
 The natural beauty of this town would surely make you want to extend your trip just a little longer, not wanting to get back to busy city life.
 The paddy fields, the sunflower fields and the stunning hills that greet you on the drive to Kamshet will win your heart.
 On the way, you should consider stopping over at Karla Caves, Bedsa Caves, Bhaja caves, Pawna Lake and Kondeshwar Temple to experience the best of what Kamshet has to offer.

 Travel Time: 2 hours 30 mins (by car)